Sommaire

 - Organic eggs

-- Flax seeds, rapeseed oil (but less efficiently converted)
+- Flax seeds, rapeseed oil (but less well converted)

 These essential fatty acids are particularly important for maternal and fetal health.
 DHA accumulates mainly in the fetal brain in the 3rd trimester, but reserves are built from the first weeks.

-What if you don't eat enough?
-Boome's Vegan Omega-3 supplement is perfect: based on microalgae (plant-based origin), well-dosed, pollutant-free, highly digestible, and designed for pregnancy.
+And if you don't eat enough?
+Boome's Vegan Omega 3 supplement is perfect: based on microalgae (plant-based origin), well-dosed, pollutant-free, ultra-digestible, and designed for pregnancy.

 Want to become an expert on the subject?
-Discover our article on the benefits of Omega-3s during pregnancy.
+Discover our article on the benefits of Omega 3 during pregnancy.

 6. Vitamin D + calcium: the combo not to forget (even in the sun)